Kathleen R. McNamara

-Kathleen (Kate) R. McNamara is a professor in the Government Department and the School of Foreign Service at Georgetown University.
-She previously served as the director of the Mortara Center for International Studies and currently serves as co-director of the Global Political Economy Project.
+Kathleen (Kate) R. McNamara is an American political scientist currently serving as a professor in the Government Department and the School of Foreign Service at Georgetown University.
+McNamara previously served as the director of the Mortara Center for International Studies and currently serves as co-director of the Global Political Economy Project.
 In 2018, she was named Distinguished Scholar of International Political Economy by the International Studies Association.
 Her research focuses on the international political economy of the European Union and the role of ideas, identity, and culture.

-Education and Career
+Education and career

-McNamara received her BA from McGill University in 1984 and her MIA and PhD in Political Science from Columbia University in 1989 and 1995, respectively.
+McNamara received her BA in geography from McGill University in 1984 and her MIA and PhD in political science from Columbia University in 1989 and 1995, respectively.
 She has previously taught at Princeton University and Sciences Po Paris.